Excellence in Publications

 At WRI, we are committed to providing high quality research.
 Our publications are held to traditional “academic” standards of excellence such as rigor and objectivity, and also must be timely, fit for audience, and rooted in a strategic plan for achieving positive change in the world.
 They also must align with WRI’s mission and values: integrity, innovation, urgency, independence, and respect.

-The items appearing on WRI’s Publications page generally fall into one of three categories: reports, issue briefs, and working papers.
+The items appearing on WRI’s Publications page generally fall into one of four categories: reports, issue briefs, working papers, and technical notes.
 The review process for each of these categories is described below.

 Reports and Issue Briefs

-Working papers undergo a streamlined review process determined by the Program Director.
-They generally receive some form of both internal and external peer review, and are approved for release by the Program Director.
+Working papers undergo a customized review process determined by the director of the relevant country office or topic area, which generally includes some form of both internal and external peer review.

-For more information about WRI's review procedures, please contact Ashleigh Rich
+For more information about WRI's review procedures, please contact Allison Meyer.